EET368 Practice Test II

 d) None of the above

-12. What type of oscillator is pictured above?
+12. What is the operating frequency of the oscillator pictured above?

 13. A certain crystal has the following characteristics: Ls=1 H, Cs=.001 pF, Rs = 150 Ohms, Cm = 5 pF.
 What is the series-resonant frequency of the unit?